 The NNI is a U.S. Government research and development (R&D) initiative involving the nanotechnology-related activities of 20 departments and independent agencies.
-The United States set the pace for nanotechnology innovation worldwide with the National Nanotechnology Initiative (NNI).
-Launched in 2000 with eight agencies, the NNI today consists of the individual and cooperative nanotechnology-related activities of 27 Federal agencies with a range of research and regulatory roles and responsibilities.
-Fifteen of the participating agencies have research and development (R&D) budgets that relate to nanotechnology, with the reported NNI budget representing the collective sum of these investments.
-Funding support for nanotechnology R&D stems directly from NNI member agencies, not the NNI.
+The United States set the pace for nanotechnology innovation worldwide with the advent of the NNI in 2000.
+The NNI today consists of the individual and cooperative nanotechnology-related activities of Federal agencies with a range of research and regulatory roles and responsibilities.
+Funding support for nanotechnology R&D stems directly from NNI member agencies.
 As an interagency effort, the NNI informs and influences the Federal budget and planning processes through its member agencies and through the National Science and Technology Council (NSTC).
 The NNI brings together the expertise needed to advance this broad and complex field—creating a framework for shared goals, priorities, and strategies that helps each participating Federal agency leverage the resources of all participating agencies.
 With the support of the NNI, nanotechnology R&D is taking place in academic, government, and industry laboratories across the United States.

 Learn about the structure, organization, and various departments involved in the Federal Government's nanotechnology initiative.

-The 2013 Federal Budget provides $1.8 billion for the National Nanotechnology Initiative (NNI), affirming the important role that nanotechnology continues to play in the Administration’s innovation agenda.
+The 2021 Federal Budget provides more than $1.7 billion for the National Nanotechnology Initiative (NNI), affirming the important role that nanotechnology continues to play in the Administration’s innovation agenda.